rbekyarov/Dog-Hotel-Management/README.md

 # Dog-Hotel-Management
 My project  -  this app manages a hotel for dogs.

-Using SpringBoot, JPA, Thymeleaf, MySql, Spring Security
+Using SpringBoot,Spring Web, JPA, Thymeleaf, MySql, Spring Security, JavaScript